yannvanhalewyn/yannvanhalewyn/README.md

 From infrastructure to UI/UX.
 From conception to released product

 I combine my intuition with my experience to develop simplicity in complex systems in order to produce robust functional solutions.
-Additionally I leverage my passion and empathic strengths to optimise the experience of the end user.
+Additionally my passion and empathic qualities are leveraged for optimizing the experience of the end user.

 ---